tienduy-nguyen/django-web/real-estate/README.md

   python manage.py miragrations
   ```

->All next step are the same with the others systems.
+> All next step are the same with the others systems.
 See detail in repository [real-estate-linux](https://github.com/tienduy-nguyen/django-web/tree/master/real-estate-linux)

+---

+**This is a part of Python Django Course of Brad Traversy on Udemy [Course](https://www.udemy.com/course/python-django-dev-to-deployment/)**